fpgaflyer/repo/README.txt

 flashing led7		singularity error alternate   		going to home position (bring the platform down)

+buzzer: 		singularity error, be carefull not to bring the platform in a singular condition especially
+			after power off !

 LCD screen shows 6 actual motor axis positions (00-FF/1.6mm) in the upper line and 6 set positions (00-FF/1.6mm) on lower line
 In case there is a error the lower line displays error code per actuator.